jundalisay/ppblist/content/en/company/_index.md

 # sub: "Digitizing and Digitalizing the World.
 One Business at a Time"
 # subtitle: Pantrypoints Technologies transforms micro and small businesses into digital-capable ones through websites, apps, machine learning, blockchain, and IoT
 banner: "/photos/coop.jpg"
-description: "Pantrypoints Technologies is a small dedicated team specializing in transitioning the money system into the points system"
+description: "Pantrypoints Technologies is a small dedicated team specializing in transitioning the money system into the points system based on Supereconomics"
 youtube: "QCGf4irCsF0"